aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 Right-click it and select "Open with Live Server", which should open the page in your browser
 (in a separate tab if you are using the web version of VS Code).
+If you don't see a new tab, check to see if you have blocked pop-ups.
 If you click on the `aws-kms-key-arn` link, you will see that we have a total of 20 requirements for our `aws-kms-key-arn` specification.
+This report came from `aws-kms-key-arn.txt`.

 Click on the "aws-kms-key-arn" link and you can see details on these requirements.
 We will start on section `2.5` so go ahead